rqlite/rqlite.io/content/en/docs/Clustering/general-guidelines/_index.md

 Clusters with a larger number of nodes start to become unwieldy, due to the number of nodes that must be contacted before a database change can take place.
 There is no intrinsic limit to the number of nodes comprising a cluster, but the operational overload may increase with little benefit.

-### Read-only nodes
+### Read replicas
-It is possible to run larger clusters if you just need nodes [from which you only need to read](/docs/clustering/read-only-nodes/).
+It is possible to run much larger clusters if the extra nodes are [read replicas](/docs/clustering/read-replicas/).
 When it comes to the Raft protocol, these nodes do not count towards `N`, since they do not [vote](https://raft.github.io/).

 ## Creating a cluster
 _This section describes manually creating a cluster.
 If you wish rqlite nodes to automatically find other, and form a cluster, check out [auto-clustering](/docs/clustering/automatic-clustering/)._